 There is a risk that climate change will impact Cloetta.
 This may involve transition risks such as changing rules and taxation, as well as physical risks.
-Physical risks include changes that are both long-term and urgent in nature, for example extreme weather conditions and natural catastrophes that could impact Cloetta's access to raw materials and disrupt business operations directly or indirectly.
+Physical risks include changes that are both long-term and urgent in nature, for example extreme weather conditions and natural catastrophes that could impact Cloetta's access to raw materials and disrupt business operations directly or indirectly footprint through the work in our sustainability agenda.